TheTrainingBoss/Sitefinity-Designers-Workshop/Themes/readme.md

 #### Add CSS

 Create a main.css file in the Global directory and add the styles below.
-Note that the you can name the CSS file anything you want, all CSS files in the Global directory will be loaded automatically.
+Note that you can name the CSS file anything you want, all CSS files in the Global directory will be loaded automatically.

 > .sfPublicWrapper {